ricedh/drafts/03-ner.md

 This helps reduce the number of false positives (e.g. names of people) that are considered as state references, since Google Maps is very good at finding addresses for any input query, whether or not it's an actual location.
 Also keep in mind that the probability that the address it chooses to return for non-location terms is in the nearby area (for example, Arkansas, Mississippi, Texas, Georgia, Tennessee, Louisiana, and Missouri) is low but of course non-negligible.

+Also note that since we are storing the state abbreviations in a set, each ad will include each state in its mentions set at most once.
+Sets do not allow duplicate items, so the results reflect the number of ads referencing each state, instead of the number of times each state is referenced.

 For comparison, we also implemented a different solution, using purely direct hits.
 This is functionally equivalent to just manually searching keywords (e.g. "Ark.", "AK", "Arkansas") for each state in each corpus and tallying the results.
 If you want to minimize the number of false positives due to noise in the data, this is the way to go.
 However, it is very restrictive and requires a predefined list of keywords for each state.
 It is inflexible: for example, if we wanted to include "Canada" in our results, we would need to update the keywords list.
 And if there were keywords associated with real locations we didn't think of (for example, misspellings of state names that the Google API could resolve but direct hits would miss), merely matching each location against that predefined list of keywords would miss them.

 ## Conclusions